gultar/albanil/README.md

-# Albañil - An AI-powered application bootstrapper
+# Albañil - A prompt-driven application bootstrapper

 This script is designed to create the file structure of a complex application based on the provided specifications.
 It uses the LangChain library to interact with the language model and generate the necessary code for each file in the structure.